 Moving in with your besties may seem like the best thing that’s ever happened to you.
 However, it’s not going to be as easy as you think.
 You’re going to be in each other’s space and that can often lead to conflict.
 So, here’s some advice to help you set some boundaries and keep on good terms with your new roomies.

-Moving in with friends can be tricky and it won’t always be like the stuff you see on your favorite TV shows.
+Moving in with friends can be tricky and it won’t always be like the stuff you see on your favourite TV shows.
 It will be difficult at times, but if you keep this advice in mind, you could end up having the time of your life.
 And if it is a success, you may even decide to buy a home together in the future.
-So, go ahead and use that bond repayment calculator with your besties because living with friends has some serious benefits.